 This basic method for jerky will work with just about any type of meat using the dehydrator or oven.

-- 1 1/2 pounds lean boneless meat, frozen until firm but not hard
+1 1/2 pounds lean, boneless meat of choice, frozen until firm (but not hard)

 Gather the ingredients.